miloaissatu/govhack2022_vcare/README.md

 V-care puts health care at the fingertips of the community by

-* consolidating key resources and information
+* consolidating key health resources and information
 * screening questions to advise most suitable care touch point
+  * self care / over the counter / pharmacy
+  * telephony - nurses
+  * telephony/video - doctors
+  * nearest clinics, next available appointments
+  * emergency department / hospital

 * proactive and preemptive care via health bulletins, personalised care prompts

 V-care helps the health network by increasing awareness of the community to the resources available to them so as not to strain the Hospital system for concerns that can be managed via other channels.
 It also helps connect more communities with lesser local health care facilities with existing nationwide resources.